Understanding how varnish works and our recommendations

 FOR YOUR OWN HEALTH YOU ARE STRONGLY ADVISED to wear a mask that protects against vapor when using ANY floor varnish.
 Make arrangements to have your children and pets safely out of the vicinity of odors caused by the application of varnish.
 Some varnishes give off very strong dangerous fumes especially acid catalyst varnish.
 Water based varnish gives off the least odor.

-Of all the varnishes, Peter recommends the water based Bonakemi varnishes of which there are several to choose from depending on the amount of traffic the floor is expected to receive.
-For domestic use we recommend the Bonakemi Mega varnish which gives a beautiful finish, ideal for all rooms, with three coats this varnish will have a long life and give hard wearing protection.
-Many of the homes we sand and varnish have had Mega applied to the floors.
-To see the final finish that is produced with Mega, look at some of the floors we have completed using this particular varnish.
+Of all the varnishes, Peter recommends the water based Bonakemi varnishes (made in Sweden)of which there are several to choose from depending on the amount of traffic the floor is expected to receive, or the Mylands Varnishes (made in South London) For domestic use we recommend the Bonakemi Mega varnish or Mylands Mylac which gives a beautiful finish, ideal for all rooms, with three coats of either of these varnishes will have a long life and give hard wearing protection.
+Many of the homes we sand and varnish have had Mega or Mylac applied to the floors.
+To see the final finish that is produced look at some of the floors we have completed using these varnishes.

-Bonakemi Traffic is for floors that receive heavy traffic eg, work spaces, galleries, museums etc. It is a 2 part varnish and needs some expertise to apply.
-Mega is one part and very easy to apply (glides on like silk) and is ideal for kitchens and bathrooms.
-We have Mega matt on our own kitchen floor.
+Bonakemi Traffic is for floors that receive very heavy traffic eg, work spaces, galleries, museums etc. It is a 2 part varnish and needs some expertise to apply.
+Mega or Mylac are both one part varnishes and very easy to apply (glides on like silk) and is ideal for kitchens and bathrooms.
 These varnishes are widely used by the flooring trade.
 Most types of varnish come in a choice of gloss, semi gloss or satin and in some cases extra matt finishes.
-GLOSS is the hardest wearing but can be mirror reflective in a room with large windows and plenty of sun also shows up any scratches so dont use this if you have a dog.
+GLOSS is the hardest wearing but can be mirror reflective in a room with large windows and plenty of sun, it also shows up any scratches so dont use this if you have a dog.
 SEMI GLOSS OR SATIN has a softer shine which looks more natural on a wooden surface.
-There is now a new finish available in the Bona Mega, extra matt.

 More information on the download